Crispy Pork Carnitas Recipe

 How to Serve Carnitas

-Top this off with some pico de gallo and some cilantro, and a squeeze of lime.
-You will have made probably one of your new favorite meals!
+Top this off with some pico de gallo (or red onion, at least) and some cilantro, and a squeeze of lime.
+You will have probably made your new favorite, delicious meal!

 We also recommend serving this with a very tasty rice dish, such as our Cilantro Lime rice.
 You can even do up some Black Bean dip and make it a full-on party with enough to feed a family or your group of friends!

-Place leftover carnitas in an air-tight container and refrigerate for up to 4 days.
+Place leftover pork carnitas in an airtight container and refrigerate for up to 4 days.
 Warm in an air fryer at high heat for just a few minutes or in the oven under the broiler.
 You don’t want to bake them and dry them out.

 Place the carnitas in a freezer-safe container or bag and freeze for up to 2 months.
 Thaw in the refrigerator overnight.